admin-cf-1/cardano-coin-selection/information/specification.md

 [requested output list](#requested-output-list).

-Normally, this parameter would be assigned to the complete [UTxO set](#utxo-set) of a wallet, equivalent to the total value associated with that wallet.
+Normally, this parameter would be assigned to the complete [UTxO set](#utxo-set) of a wallet, giving the coin selection algorithm access to the total value associated with that wallet.

 ### Maximum Input Count Function